QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

 ensure that the architecture remains effective and relevant in the face of evolving network challenges.

-# AI in Network Operation: A collection of Use Cases
+# AI for Network Operation: A collection of Use Cases

 AI Agent could help in the following phases which are usually mentioned in network management: